git-cola/git-cola/share/doc/git-cola/intro.rst

 Introduction
 ============

-`git-cola` is a powerful GUI for `git` that gives you an easy way to interact with Git repositories.
+`git-cola` is a simple, powerful, and feature-rich GUI for `git` that provides an easy way to interact with Git repositories.

 Git Cola?
 =========